-by Matt Serrano on November 21, 2007 in Gadgets
+by Matt Serrano on November 21, 2007 in Peripherals

 Wacom rarely release new products, however last month saw the launch of the Bamboo and Bamboo Fun tablets.
 We are taking a look at the latter, which is designed not for professional artists, but casual users who want to get more out of their PC.
 Have Wacom impressed us once again?